-Increasing Your FICO Score for Home Ownership
+Ways to Increase Your FICO Score for Home Buying

 - Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?